junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — Referred to the Subcommittee on Transportation Security.
 - 2015-07-29 — Rule H. Res.
 388 passed House.
 - 2015-07-29 — The previous question was ordered pursuant to the rule. (consideration: CR H5650)
+- 2015-07-30 — Message on Senate action sent to the House.
+- 2015-07-30 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed (under the order of 7/29/15, having achieved 60 votes in the affirmative) without amendment by Yea-Nay Vote.
+91 - 4.
+Record Vote Number: 261.(consideration CR S6165-6166)
+- 2015-07-30 — Received in the Senate, read twice, considered, read the third time, and passed (under the order of 7/29/15, having achieved 60 votes in the affirmative) without amendment by Yea-Nay Vote.
+91 - 4.
+Record Vote Number: 261. (consideration CR S6165-6166)